ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPT/Customer Support System/Moderation, Classification, Checkout and Evaluation/README.md

-# Customer Support System: An email to the customer
+# Customer Support System: Moderation, Classification, Checkout and Evaluation
 ## Overview
-This project aims to implement web application of a customer service assistant system for a large electronics store that sends email responses to customers.
-Email responses are sent based on comments that customers left about purchased electronic products.
+This project aims to implement a web application of a customer service assistant that answers customer questions about the store's products.
 The system was designed as a Flask web application with HTML and CSS user interface.
-This project will use the ChatGPT OpenAI GPT-3.5 Turbo model.
+This project used the ChatGPT OpenAI GPT-3.5 Turbo model.
-Please, read the pdf file CS589_week3_hw2_q2_19679_AdemiltonMarcelo_DaCruzNunes.pdf.
-It will have all steps taken to develop this project.
+I applied techniques and showed solid examples of Moderation and Prevention of immediate injection in customer queries.
+Additionally, I checked the customer's response and also checked the AI-generated responses.
+Furthermore, I subjected the system to several test cases and evaluate the system's behavior in all these cases.
+The system behaved well, despite having to change prompts in some examples.
+The system generated a different response from a human agent, when compared to responses given by the system and by a human agent.

 ## Implementation Steps

 To run this application, follow these implementation steps: